 - With the exception of A Scanner Darkly, no book by Philip K. Dick will ever be faithfully adapted.
 Mostly because he was crazy, and yet the books were incredibly smart.
 Also, almost none of the movies keep the titles of the books and stories that inspired them, mostly due to trying to turn quirky, introspective science fiction into bigass action movies, and the names had to reflect that switch.

-- Children of Men was more enjoyable than the book, which was a 350 or so page guide to how to do Christan symbolism in the least subtle way possible.
+- Children of Men was more enjoyable than the book, which was a 350 or so page guide to how to do Christian symbolism in the least subtle way possible.

-- Richard Matheson's novel I Am Legend has been adapted to film four times in four wildly different adaptations: The Last Man on Earth, starring Vincent Price; The Omega Man, starring Charlton Heston; I Am Legend, starring Will Smith; and The Asylum mockbuster I Am Omega, starring Mark Dacascos.
+- Richard Matheson's novel I Am Legend has been adapted to film four times in four wildly different versions: The Last Man on Earth, starring Vincent Price; The Ωmega Man, starring Charlton Heston; I Am Legend, starring Will Smith; and The Asylum mockbuster I Am Omega, starring Mark Dacascos.
 Not a single one of those adaptations is faithful to the book.

-- I Am Number Four is based off of the book of the same name by Pittacus Lore, a penname of James Frey and Jobie Hughes.
+- I Am Number Four is based on the book of the same name by Pittacus Lore, a penname of James Frey and Jobie Hughes.

 - Jumper was adapted into movie form.
 "Based on the novel" was very noticeable during the opening credits of the movie.
 Other than the title, only three points from the source material remain: the protagonist ran away from his alcoholic father, he uses his ability to teleport ("jump") to steal money from a bank vault, and he ends up in a relationship with a girl named Millie; and the backstories involving each of these events were considerably changed.